top of page

 Overview

-Cultivated foods have garnered increased attention from policymakers in the Asia Pacific (APAC) region as this emerging food technology can deliver a steady supply of protein without the environmental and ethical concerns associated with conventional meat production.
+Cultivated foods have garnered increased attention from policymakers and regulators in the Asia Pacific (APAC) region as an emerging food technology that can deliver a steady supply of protein without the environmental and ethical concerns associated with conventional meat production.

-Yet, very few regulators in the region have experience processing cultivated food applications and therefore have questions around existing safety assessment methodologies and the appropriate controls required to prevent potential hazards.
+Despite 11 global approvals, very few regulators within the APAC region have experience processing cultivated food applications and therefore have questions around existing safety assessment methodologies and the appropriate controls required to prevent potential hazards.

-To effectively bring cultivated food products to the market, the APAC Society for Cellular Agriculture and the Good Food Institute APAC established the APAC Regulatory Coordination Forum in 2023 as a formal mechanism for continuous and systematic cross-border dialogue between companies, industry associations, think tanks, governmental agencies and food regulators in different jurisdictions.
+Recognising that collaborative sharing is a key factor to effectively bring cultivated food products to the market, the APAC Society for Cellular Agriculture instigated this programme and collaborated with the Good Food Institute APAC in 2023 to establish the APAC Regulatory Coordination Forum as a formal mechanism for continuous and systematic cross-border dialogue between companies, industry associations, think tanks, governmental agencies and food regulators in different jurisdictions.

 APAC Globe_Photo